- Cover Letter Examples

 Human Resources Director

-Some things are industry specific but can be quickly learned due to your similar experience in another industry.
-For instance, if I were looking to change my career from Human Resources to Marketing, I would talk about my recruitment skills and how I have marketed jobs in the past.
-I would also advise to describe the reason for the change in career.
-If it is due to COVID-19, the economy, or recently acquiring additional skills through education, the employer may be compelled to give my resume some consideration.
+While some elements are industry-specific, they can often be quickly learned due to similar experiences in other fields.
+For example, if transitioning from Human Resources to Marketing, I would emphasize my recruitment skills and how I have marketed positions in the past.
+It’s also crucial to explain the reason behind the career change.
+Whether due to economic shifts, the pandemic, or gaining additional skills through education, these factors can compel an employer to consider my resume.

 How To Write A Career Change Cover Letter